5 Ways to Set Yourself Apart as an English Teacher

 5. Gain relevant experience

-It’s no secret that past professional experience is a big factor when applying to jobs.
-In order to set yourself apart as an English teacher, try to get as many lessons under your belt as you can before you reach out to hiring managers for a coveted position.
+It’s no secret that past professional experience is a big factor when applying for jobs.
+To set yourself apart as an English teacher, try to get as many lessons under your belt as you can before you reach out to hiring managers for a coveted position.

 Of course, you can also always scout for private students in different social media groups or volunteer to teach at refugee centers or local churches.